As holiday feasts begin, Laura Lawson surveys the fruitful history of urban farming.

 Urban farming is, in fact, rarely bracketed with the agro-food system, but it is crucial to initiatives that address food access and affordability.
 It also gives farmers the flexibility to choose crops on the basis of genetic diversity or cultural preferences — such as 'heritage' vegetables or varieties valued by recent immigrants.
 It is not a variation on rural agriculture, but a distinct practice.

 Farming has been part of the structure of cities for millennia, with farmers supplying urban markets and repurposing waste such as manure (see 'Capitals of cultivation').
-In The Economy of Cities (Random House, 1969), urban theorist Jane Jacobs (614–615; 2016) argued that agriculture did not precede early cities: instead, cities inspired agriculture through their centrality to trade and capacity for innovation.
+In The Economy of Cities (Random House, 1969), urban theorist Jane Jacobs (A. Williams Nature 537, 614–615; 2016) argued that agriculture did not precede early cities: instead, cities inspired agriculture through their centrality to trade and capacity for innovation.
 Archaeological evidence from France to Iran — of canal and irrigation systems, terracing and walled enclosures — reveals the large investment often needed to sustain urban productivity.
-Nature 537,

 Colonization plans such as Spain's Law of the Indies — which held for 400 years in the Americas and the Philippines — placed agriculture close to cities such as Santo Domingo to ease access to crops and animals, provide waste management and protect food supply.
 In 1683, William Penn, founder of Pennsylvania, planned Philadelphia as a “green country town” where productive orchards and gardens would ensure fresh air and reduce the risk of fire.
 Later, Ebenezer Howard's British 'garden cities' incorporated allotments and farms in 'green belts', starting with Letchworth at the turn of the twentieth century.
 In 1928, the German landscape architect Leberecht Migge proposed to integrate allotment gardens into public housing developments around an expanding Frankfurt.
 And US architect Frank Lloyd Wright planned a decentralized settlement (never realized) called Broadacre City, in which each family was allotted almost half a hectare for food production.